Albert-IV/archimedes-tux/README.md

 ### To Run Locally

+**If you do not have Node.js installed**

+Install using [the installer](https://nodejs.org/en/download/) [NVM,](https://github.com/nvm-sh/nvm) or [Chocolatey](https://community.chocolatey.org/packages/nodejs-lts) depending on your platform.
+Using the installer usually leads to permission issues with NPM so it's suggested to use either NVM or chocolatey if you don't want to mess with it too much.

+Once this is installed run `npm i -g npm` to upgrade NPM to the latest version.

+**After Node.js is installed**

-Due to an issue with libraries to generate, run `npm install` in the base directory, then run `npm install` in the `./node_modules/kle-serial` folder.
+Run `npm install` in the base directory, then run `npm install` in the `./node_modules/kle-serial` folder.
+This is due to some issues with how the Ergogen project is using its dependencies, though hopefully will be fixed soon.